 Trace minerals, especially Copper, Selenium and Iodine are particularly important to good goat health.
 Goats require 3 times more trace elements in their diet than sheep.
 Copper deficiency is known to cause anaemia, diarrhoea, infertility, spontaneous abortions, and lethargy.

 Goat meat is a tasty alternative to lamb, pork and beef.
-Other names used to refer to goat meat are: chevon, cabrito, capretto, or kid (when from young animals).
+Other names used to refer to goat meat are: chevon, cabrito, capretto, or kid (when from young animals - now that's something I could never do, not after enjoying our baby goats every spring! but, to each his own).

 See below for reasons to try out goat meat! remember, if you don't like it the first time, try it again and give yourself 20 times of trying before saying that you really don't like it ;) (that's the trick with feeding babies anyways!)